Parliamentary.ai

 Overview

-This bill amends the National Health Service (NHS) Act 2006 and the Health and Social Care Act 2012 to clarify and strengthen the Secretary of State's responsibilities for the NHS in England.
-It aims to re-establish a clear legal duty on the Secretary of State to provide a comprehensive and integrated health service, and to give them greater power to direct various NHS bodies.
+This bill aims to clarify and strengthen the Secretary of State's responsibilities for the National Health Service (NHS) in England.
+It re-establishes a clear legal duty on the Secretary of State to provide a comprehensive and integrated health service, and grants them greater powers to direct other NHS bodies to ensure this goal is met.

 Description

-- Abolition of Autonomy Duties: Repeals sections of the 2006 Act related to promoting patient autonomy, suggesting a shift in focus towards the provision of services.
+• Abolition of Autonomy Duties: Removes previously existing duties promoting patient autonomy, suggesting a shift in focus towards the overall provision of services.

-- Power of Directions: Grants the Secretary of State the power to direct various NHS bodies (including the NHS Commissioning Board, clinical commissioning groups, NHS trusts, and other related organizations) on how they exercise their functions and provide services.
-This includes specifying the functions to be exercised and setting directions on service provision.
+• Strengthened Secretary of State's Powers: Grants the Secretary of State the power to direct various NHS bodies (including the NHS Commissioning Board, clinical commissioning groups, NHS trusts, and others) on how they exercise their functions and provide services, ensuring alignment with the Secretary of State's overall objectives.

-- Monitor's Objective: Amends the 2012 Act to clarify Monitor's objective as contributing to a comprehensive and integrated health service in England, requiring their actions to be consistent with the Secretary of State's duties.
+• Monitor's Objective: Clarifies the objective of Monitor (an NHS regulatory body) to be contributing to a comprehensive and integrated health service, aligning it with the Secretary of State's responsibilities.

 Government Spending

-The bill doesn't directly specify changes to government spending.
-The impact on spending would likely be indirect, depending on the Secretary of State's decisions regarding the direction and provision of NHS services following the bill's enactment.
+The bill does not directly specify changes to government spending.
+The impact on spending will depend on how the strengthened Secretary of State's powers are exercised and whether it leads to increased or decreased resource allocation across different NHS bodies.

 Groups Affected

-- Secretary of State for Health: Increased responsibilities and powers regarding NHS provision and direction of related bodies.
+• Secretary of State for Health: Increased responsibility and powers.

-- NHS Bodies (e.g., NHS Commissioning Board, Clinical Commissioning Groups, NHS Trusts): Subject to increased direction and oversight from the Secretary of State.
+• NHS Bodies (e.g., NHS Commissioning Board, Trusts, Clinical Commissioning Groups): Subject to increased direction and oversight from the Secretary of State.

 Powered by nyModel